 Learning to speakReading and writing at grade levelOrganizing written and spoken languageLearning letters and their soundsLearning number factsSpellingLearning a foreign languageCorrectly doing math problems

-Your specialist may need additional tests.
-These may include: Cognitive processing tests (measure of thinking ability)IQ test (measure of intellectual functioning)Tests to measure speaking, reading, spelling, and writing skills
+Additional tests may be done.
+These may include: Cognitive processing tests—measure of thinking abilityIQ test—measure of intellectual functioningTests to measure speaking, reading, spelling, and writing skills

 Most people with dyslexia need help from a teacher, tutor, or other trained professional.
 Talk with the doctor and learning specialist about the best treatment plan for you or your child.
 Treatment options include:

 Remediation is a way of teaching that helps people with dyslexia to learn language skills.
-It uses the following concepts: Teach small amounts of information at a timeTeach the same concepts many times (“over-teaching”)Use all the senses—hearing, vision, voice, and touch—to enhance learning (multisensory reinforcement)
+It uses the following concepts: Teach small amounts of information at a timeTeach the same concepts many times—a concept known as over-teachingUse all the senses—hearing, vision, voice, and touch—to enhance learning (multisensory reinforcement)

 Compensatory strategies are ways to work-around the effects of dyslexia.
 They include: Audio taping classroom lessons, homework assignments, and textsUsing flashcardsSitting in the front of the classroomUsing a computer with spelling and grammar checksReceiving more time to complete homework or tests